 Inspired by this loss and its effect on the school community, Dr. Rodgers became a cardiologist.
 A pet interest of his was trying to identify congenital heart problems early by developing an efficient screening method.
 He was especially interested in preventing cardiac arrest due to hypertrophic cardiomyopathy (HCM), the heart condition that took the life of his high school friend.
 HCM causes a thickening of the heart wall and can lead to obstruction of blood flow, an erratic heartbeat and, in certain conditions, heart failure or sudden cardiac death.

-In 2000, Dr. Rodgers helped found Championship Hearts Foundation which provides free heart screenings for student athletes in Central Texas.
+In 1999, Dr. Rodgers helped found Championship Hearts Foundation which provides free heart screenings for student athletes in Central Texas.
 The goal is to prevent sudden cardiac death, the leading cause of death in young athletes ages 14-18.
-He continues to serve on the organization’s board, volunteering his time and talent.
+He continues to serve on the organization’s Advisory Board, volunteering his time and talent.

 Championship Hearts Foundation’s efficient heart screening methods might not have happened if not for a popular 90s diet pill, and the discovery that it caused serious heart valve problems.
 “Suddenly we had hundreds of patients who wanted to be screened,” he recalls.
 “We developed a way of quickly screening them at a low cost.
 We’d screen fifty people in a single evening.”

 Another discovery along the way was that the earlier athletes could be screened, the more likely those with heart problems would benefit from the knowledge.
 “I was asked to screen UT football players,” Dr. Rodgers says.
 The first year, he identified a key recruit with HCM and informed him it was dangerous for him to play and he needed to quit.
 The University of Texas has a policy of honoring scholarships for students in this situation.
 But the player was devastated.